Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/rust.md

 A non trivial feature request was the ability to split a text editor view vertically such that text on the right view was a page down on the left view.
 This required me to learn a new codebase in a new domain then figure out how to add the feature.
-Which I did successfully however the sizes of the changes required prevented it from being added as it was deemed to be outside the scope of the base text editor
+This I did successfully, however the sizes of the changes required prevented it from being added as it was deemed to be outside the scope of the base text editor